All the Thai Food at Trader Joe's, Reviewed

 Cult-loved grocery store Trader Joe’s—which sells an array of faraway offerings under slightly uncomfortable and contrived names (like Trader Ming’s, Trader Jose’s, and Trader Giotto’s)—has tapped into an undeniable desire that Americans have: trying food from around the world without having to venture beyond the grocery store aisle.

 Admittedly, I love Trader Joe’s as much as the next person.
 Their unexpected cheddar and cookie butter variations have captured my heart, but as a Thai American, shopping for their Thai food gave me pause.
 Is it actually possible to condense the flavors of red curry and yellow curry into a simple simmer sauce?
-What is an egg roll stuffed with sticky rice and mangos like?
+Will frozen banana fritters taste like the street stalls of Bangkok?
 Would this be anything like the food I grew up eating and loving?
 And what exactly are Thai gyozas (because Thai people don’t make gyozas)?

 I decided to put them all to the test to see whether they flop or whether Trader Joe's managed to nail Thai food, too.
 Below, the good, the bad, and the questionable.

 These Thai tea mochi balls are everything I’ve ever wanted.
 For those who have never had the pleasure of sipping on the nectar that is Thai tea, it’s a strongly brewed and sweet ceylon tea stirred with condensed milk, evaporated milk, and occasionally half-and-half.
 Are they a super traditional representation of Thai cuisine?
 Of course not.
 Are they delicious?
 Absolutely.
 The coconut milk adds richness and the chewy mochi that envelop the ice cream are perfectly sticky and fun to pop into your mouth.
 They also happen to be vegan.
 These seem to be seasonal, so scout out your Trader Joe's freezer aisle for them.